CipherHitro/password-manager/README.md

 # 🔐 PassMan – Responsive Password Manager Web App

 **PassMan** is a secure and responsive Password Manager built with **React**, **Tailwind CSS**, and **Node.js**.
 It allows users to safely store and manage their website credentials (site, username/email, and password) with a clean and modern interface.
 The app supports password encryption, user authentication using JWT, and toast notifications for enhanced user experience and security.
+And now supports a complete Forgot Password flow with OTP verification.

 ## 🚀 Features

-- ✅ Responsive design (mobile-first)
+- ✅ Mobile-first responsive design
-- 🔐 User Authentication System (Sign up / Login)
-- 🧂 Password Hashing with **bcryptjs** for user credentials
-- 🔒 **AES-256** Encryption for saving passwords in the database
-- 💾 Store website, username/email, and password securely
+- 🔐 Login/Signup system with secure session handling (JWT + Cookies)
+- 🧂 Passwords hashed using bcryptjs
+- 🔒 Saved credentials encrypted with AES-256
+- 🔁 Forgot Password feature with OTP via email (OTP valid for 10 mins & max 3 attempts)
-- ✨ Interactive animated icons using Lordicon
+- 📧 Email support using Nodemailer
-- ⚙️ Backend with Express.js & MongoDB (Mongoose)
-- 📋 One-click copy to clipboard
+- 📋 Copy to clipboard functionality
-- 👁️ Toggle password visibility
+- 👁️ Toggle visibility of saved passwords
-- 🗑️ Edit/Delete saved passwords
+- 🗑️ Edit/Delete password entries
+- ✨ Beautiful animated icons (Lordicon)
 - 🔔 Toast notifications using React Toastify
-- 🎨 Beautiful animated icons via Lordicon
-- 🌙 Light theme with a modern layout
+- 🌗 Light theme with a modern UI

 ## 🛠️ Tech Stack